You may also like

 Six Ten Total

 Take sixteen dice - six of one colour and ten of another.
+Here we have chosen six blue dice and ten red dice.

-Warm up: check the total of the faces showing is 84 when the dice are arranged as shown:
+Warm up: check that the total of the faces showing is 84 when the dice are arranged as shown:

 To play the Six Ten Total challenge:

-• there always needs to be six of one colour and ten of the other
+• There always needs to be six of one colour and ten of the other.

 What are the possible arrangements when you choose your own numbers for the dice using the rules above?